uintdev/qrserv/README.md

 ## Features

 -   QR Code
 -   Share / Copy to clipboard option
 -   Import via sharesheet (Android only)
 -   Show and hide filename in download URL path
     -   Long press the share button to toggle
 -   Various IP addresses from different network interfaces can be chosen
 -   HTTP server uses an unused ("random") port
 -   Supports Android, Windows and Linux platforms
 -   Supports various languages:
     -   English
     -   French (Français)
     -   German (Deutsch)
     -   Hungarian (Magyar)
     -   Italian (Italiano)
     -   Polish (Polski)
     -   Portuguese (Português)
     -   Spanish (Español)

 ## Releases

 Android, Windows and Linux builds can be found in the [releases](../../releases) section of this repository.

+Last desktop versions can be found in the [releases section under v1.1.1](../../releases/tag/v1.1.1).

 Note: Android builds on GitHub will have a different certificate than builds on the Play Store.
 In other words, you cannot upgrade a build from installation source A via source B and vice versa.